elotroalex/cahier-anf/_texts/reading.md

 ---
 layout: poem
-title: "reading edition"
+title: "edition de lecture"
 description: "An interpretation of the final stage of the Cahier typescript."
 author: Aimé Césaire
-editor: Alex Gil and Kora Verón
+editor: Kora Véron
 ---

 ---